python/cpython/Doc/library/datetime.rst

 .. classmethod:: datetime.utcfromtimestamp(timestamp)

-   Return the UTC :class:`.datetime` corresponding to the POSIX timestamp, with :attr:`.tzinfo` ``None``.
+   Return the UTC :class:`.datetime` corresponding to the POSIX *timestamp*, with :attr:`.tzinfo` ``None``.
 (The resulting object is naive.)

-   This may raise :exc:`OverflowError`, if the timestamp is out of the range of values supported by the platform C :c:func:`gmtime` function, and :exc:`OSError` on :c:func:`gmtime` failure.
+   This may raise :exc:`OverflowError`, if the *timestamp* is out of the range of values supported by the platform C :c:func:`gmtime` function, and :exc:`OSError` on :c:func:`gmtime` failure.
    It's common for this to be restricted to years in 1970 through 2038.